roydebasis/alpha-life/README.md

 # Features

-The `Laravel Starter` comes with a number of features which are the most common in almost all the applications.
-It is a template project which means it is intended to build in a way that it can be used for other projects.

 It is a modular application, and a number of modules are installed by default.
 It will be helpful to use it as a base for the future applications.

 * Admin feature and public views are completely separated as `Backend` and `Frontend` namespace.